 - Using the Substitute communication board – located in patrol room; or

-- Calling / asking other patrolling members on the ‘active reserves’ patrol group as they are not assigned to a specific patrol group.
+- Calling / asking other patrolling members on the ‘active reserves’ patrol group.
 Their names and email addresses are with the other patrol groups in the passageway.